maerch/maerch.github.io/_posts/2014-10-22-perceptron.md

 I might hear you asking: When shall we stop?
 Will it run forever?
 Excellent questions.
 If (and only if) the "real" function we have to learn is linear, some crazy math can proof that this rule will converge -- i.e. stop after a finite number of iterations with 0 errors on the training set.
 Of course we can never proof that we will never make an error on unseen data since we have never seen the "real" function.
 Now you can see why these aliens are notorious masochist.
 However, according to the seen data, we have done the best we could do to save the world.

-If you ever come up with a nonlinear game, don't miss part II: "How a mob of kraken defeated a nonlineaer attack from outerspace."
+If you ever come up against the nonlinear sequel of this game, don't miss part II of this posting: "How a mob of kraken defeated a nonlineaer attack from outerspace."
 Coming soon.

-And if you are still confused, I set up a simulation of this game where you can safely play around without the world being at stake.
+And if you are not completely convinced by this approach, I set up a [simulation ]({{ site.url }}/static/vpercp) of this game where you can safely play around without the world being at stake.
 Add random data to the canvas, press learn and move the slider to explore the kraken's state after each iteration.
 And do not forget: orange points mean death to all of us!

 <script type="text/javascript"
         src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">